bbenedict/bbenedict/README.md

 ### About me

 * CTO/VP of Engineering and life time software developer
+* Currently developing NLP, IDP, RPA and other support automation solutions @ [Capacity](https://capacity.com/)
 * Hands on technology executive with experience leading teams for startups up to Fortune 500 companies
 * Spent a lot of my career building e-learning and content systems
 * Was lucky enough to work on the first OLAP server Essbase
-* Currently developing e-learning technology in the Diversity, Equity and Inclusion space @ [Emtrain](https://emtrain.com/)

 ### Other projects